 A car in motion in snowy and foggy conditions, viewed from a Connected and Autonomous Vehicle digital system displaying real-time weather data and a road surface analyser.

-Consultancy for Connected and Autonomous Vehicles
+Connected and Autonomous Vehicles (CAV) sector services

-Weather information is a key consideration in the development and operation of Connected and Autonomous Vehicles, as well as other intelligent mobility solutions.
-The capability to embed real-time weather data into vehicle and infrastructure systems has the potential to further improve overall safety and efficiency.
+Weather data, consultancy and research are important for ongoing research, development and implementation of future mobility technology, and the ability to embed real-time weather data into both vehicle and infrastructure systems has the potential to further improve overall safety and efficiency.

 • World-leading meteorological expertise for the transport sector

-• World-class science and R&D
+• World-class science, research and development

 • Industry-specific weather data